jon-jacky/Piety/samples/ed.md

     >>> from ed import *
     >>> ed()
-    B test.txt
+    e test.txt
     test.txt, 0 lines
     a
     ed() enters ed command mode.
 By default, there is no command  prompt.
-    'B <name>' creates a new buffer and loads the named file 'a' enters ed input mode and appends the text after the current line.
+    'e <name>' loads the named file into the current buffer.
+    'a' enters ed input mode and appends the text after the current line.
-    'w' writes the buffer contents back to the file 'q' quits ed command mode.
+    'w' writes the buffer contents back to the file.
+    'q' quits ed command mode.
     To quit input mode, type a period by itself at the start of a line.
     .